 Immediately call ServiceMaster Restoration By Simons.
 We provide professional Fire & Smoke Damage Restoration for Residential and Commercial Properties in Chicago & Suburbs.
-As an IICRC Certified Master Fire Restoration Firm and a member of the Restoration Industry Association (RIA), ServiceMaster Restoration By Simons is a leader in Cleaning & Restoration services in Northeast Illinois.
-We use state-of-the-art equipment and cleaning solutions to get your property to pre-loss conditions.
+As an IICRC Certified Master Fire Restoration Firm and a member of the Restoration Industry Association (RIA), ServiceMaster Restoration By Simons is a leader in Fire Damage Cleaning & Restoration services in Northeast Illinois.
+We use state-of-the-art equipment and cleaning solutions to get your property to pre-loss conditions — FAST!
 With two convenient locations in Chicago and Chicago’s North Shore, ServiceMaster By Simons is the trusted name in Cleaning & Restoration.
 For more information on the processes we take in Fire & Smoke Damage Restoration of your property, click here.

 The quick answer is YES.
 If you’re researching Fire & Smoke Damage Restoration or you are looking for answers, then it must be a significant enough event in your mind to require professional attention.
 Call ServiceMaster Restoration By Simons for a consultation with one of our IICRC Certified Fire & Smoke Damage Restoration project managers.
 We’ll perform an assessment of your property by visually inspecting for soot damage and signs of char, determining smoke odor and determining the class/type of fire or smoke damage that has occurred.

 Yes, in fact, there are six definitive classes of Fire & Smoke Damage.
 When our IICRC Certified ServiceMaster Restoration By Simons project managers conduct a Fire & Smoke Damage assessment of your property, we take several things into account, including the Class of Fire that has affected your property.
 Click on this link to learn about the six classes of Fire & Smoke Damage to properties.